pat-rogers/Ada-202x-WG9-Informal-Review/README.md

 How To Submit
 -------------

-To submit a new comment, first log in to your account.
+To submit a new comment, first log in to your account if you've not already done so.
 Next, locate the "Issues" tab in the upper left of the page, between the "<> Code" tab and the "Pull requests" tab.
 Press the "Issues" tab.

 A new page will be shown, listing all the open issues (comments).